 Best Vegetables for Small Spaces

 When I first started venturing into self-sufficiency, particularly vegetable growing, I was extremely proud to have built my first vegetable patch—a square wooden sleeper-style 2.4 x 2.4 meter raised box.
-My first few attempts at growing vegetables in this patch were encouraging but not terrific; however, after some trial and error, this box quickly developed into an amazing flourishing greenery that grew inches by the day.
-Almost overnight, I became infected by the home-grown food bug.
+My first few attempts at growing vegetables in this patch were encouraging but not terrific;

 How Many Vegetables Do I Need?

 Think about how much you and your family will eat and how likely it is that you will freeze, can, or give away any excess produce.
 Then be realistic about how much you will have to sow.
 (Many beginners make the mistake of overplanting.)
 Vegetables like tomatoes, peppers, and pumpkins provide supplies all season, so you may not need many plants to meet your needs.
-Other vegetables, such as carrots, radishes, and corn, can only be harvested once and must then be replanted.

 1. Aiming for Self-Sufficiency in Vegetable Gardening: The Reasons Why